Debugging in PocketPages

 Plugin Debugging

-Each plugin can have its own debug output enabled or disabled.
+When developing or troubleshooting plugins, you can enable debug output for specific plugins.
 By default, plugin debugging is disabled.
-You can enable it for specific plugins in your +config.js
+Enable it for specific plugins in your +config.js

 file: